Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/understand.typ

 #import "/template/template.typ": *

 #show: create-entry.with(
-  title: "Mobile Goal Rush Mechanism v1",
+  title: "Goal Rush Mechanism v1",
   type: "understand",
   date: datetime(year: 2025, month: 02, day: 01),
   attendance: ("Ajibola", "Ishika", "Eric", "Rory", "Makhi", "Anders"),
   designed: "Jin",
   witnessed: "Rory",
 )

 We agree that the mobile goal rush mechanism should be a fairly simple mechanism to build and troubleshoot.
 Regardless, understanding how the mobile goal rush mechanism works helps speed up the building process and functions as a beneficial learning experience for the novice builders.

 #set grid(